Ingibjorg/ReactNativeGuidelines/README.md

 `__test__/components/results/Results.test.js`

 Write unit tests for your util functions and functions inside components.
-I recommend using [enzyme](https://github.com/airbnb/enzyme) and [sinon](https://sinonjs.org/) for this purpose.
+You can use [enzyme](https://github.com/airbnb/enzyme) and [sinon](https://sinonjs.org/) for this purpose.

 [SonarQuebe](https://www.sonarqube.org/) is a great tool to help you maintain your test coverage and detect any issues.